2015–16 Stoke City F.C. season: Pre-season

-In February 2015 Stoke announced that New Balance will be their new kit supplier from 2015–16 taking over from Warrior.
+In February 2015 Stoke announced that New Balance will be their new kit supplier from 2015 to 2016 taking over from Warrior.
 Stoke will travel to Singapore to take part in the 2015 Premier League Asia Trophy along with Arsenal, Everton and a Singapore Selection XI.
 They will also take part on the Colonia Cup based in Cologne, Germany along with 1.
 FC Köln, Porto and Valencia.
 In May 2015 Stoke completed the permanent signing of Philipp Wollscheid and Danish goalkeeper Jakob Haugaard.
 On 29 May, Stoke released their retained list which included the departures of long-serving duo Thomas Sørensen and Andy Wilkinson.
 Also leaving the Britannia Stadium were Wilson Palacios and nine members of the under-21 development squad: Tomi Adeloye, James Alabi, Sam Coulson, Alex Grant, Robbie Parry, Nathan Ricketts-Hopkinson, Adam Thomas, Charlie Ward and Eillot Wheeler.
 Stoke's first major transfer activity of the summer saw the arrival of Spanish striker Joselu from Hannover 96, whilst Robert Huth completed a permanent switch to Leicester City.

 The players returned to training at Clayton Wood on 3 July.
 The squad travelled to Singapore on 8 July in preparation for the Premier League Asia Trophy.
 On 9 July, Stoke sold last season's player of the year, Steven Nzonzi, to Sevilla for a fee of £7 million.
 On 10 July, Stoke completed the double signing of midfielder Marco van Ginkel on a season-long loan from Chelsea and the free transfer of veteran goalkeeper Shay Given from Aston Villa.
 Former Liverpool defender Glen Johnson joined on a free whilst goalkeeper Asmir Begović left to join Chelsea for a fee believed to be £8 million.